THE WOMAN WITH THE SECRET TYPEWRITER

 Reception and PhD displays

-Following the lecture there will be a short drinks reception with displays of work from other doctoral researchers in climate change and history.
+Following the lecture there will be a short drinks reception with displays of work from other doctoral researchers.

 About the Fairbrother Lecture